junthbasnet/Personal-Website/src/data/blog/blog-post-4/index.md

 ![Pacman Search](https://camo.githubusercontent.com/453762b1e13f05e76777053d9e5bde8a401bf414/68747470733a2f2f696d6775722e636f6d2f50323271655a4d2e676966)

 An array of AI techniques is employed to playing Pac-Man.
-Following _Informed, Uninformed and Adversarial Search algorithms_ are implemented in this project.
+Informed, Uninformed and Adversarial Search algorithms are implemented in this project.

 😮 Informed Search Algorithm implemented in this project are Depth First Search(DFS), Breadth First Search(BFS) and Uniform Cost Search(UCS).